troeger/opensubmit/docs/formats/html/_sources/backend_use.rst.txt

 This function is only available for users with according :ref:`permissions <permissions>`.

 Assignments for students belong to a course.
 The registered students can choose (see also :ref:`usercourses`) which course they participate in.
-This is different to many other learning management systems, which offer sophisticated registration mechanisms (see also :ref:`principles`).
+This is different to many other learning management systems, which offer dedicated course permission systems (see also :ref:`principles`).

 Course creation
 ===============